Eastern Anatolian montane steppe: Geography

-The ecoregion occupies the Armenian Highlands, a plateau lying mostly between 1500 to 2500 meters elevation.
+The ecoregion occupies the Armenian Highlands, a plateau lying mostly between 1500 and 2500 meters elevation.
 The volcanic peaks Mount Ararat (5137 m) and Mount Süphan (4058 m) rise above the plateau.
-It covers portions of eastern Turkey, eastern and southern Armenia, Azerbaijan's Nakhchivan Autonomous Republic, the Javakheti region of southern Georgia, and northwestern Iran.
+It covers portions of eastern Turkey, western and southern Armenia, Azerbaijan's Nakhchivan Autonomous Republic, the Javakheti region of southern Georgia, and northwestern Iran.
 The highlands are bounded on the northeast by the Lesser Caucasus, on the northwest by the Pontic Mountains, and on the south by the Zagros Mountains.
 To the east the plateau descends towards the Aras-Kura lowlands, and in the Aras valley the ecoregion descends to 375 meters elevation.

 The northern part of the ecoregion is in the watershed of the upper Aras River, which includes Lake Sevan in Armenia.
 The Aras empties into the Kura River, which then drains into the Caspian Sea.
 The ecoregion includes closed basins of Lake Van in eastern Turkey and Lake Urmia in northwestern Iran.

 The cities of Tabriz, Erzurum, and Yerevan are located in the ecoregion.